Deep-Cold-Storage/sakuta/README.md

 ***
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-> 🔥 This is a placeholder README.md.
+> 🔥 This is a placeholder README.md This file will contain documentation in the future.

 <br>